octopus-foundation/backend-cookbook/relational-databases/relational-databases.md

 }
 ```

-2. create specific table in database:
+2. Create a specific table in the database:

 ```mysql
  create table users_opts_types